dlx-designlab/tabemaru-composter/README.md

 * Real-Time Monitoring: Track key metrics like temperature, humidity, and decomposition progress using built-in sensors.
 * Eco-Friendly Design: Constructed with sustainable and cost-effective materials.
 * Customizable Setup: Modular design allows for adaptation to various needs and scales.

+Folders:
+Explain what the code/scripts in the different folders does.